 - Additional child tax credit (Form 8812)

 - If you qualify for the child tax credit and were limited on taking the full credit, you may be eligible for this additional refundable credit.
 This additional credit is considered refundable because it is 'refunded' or paid to you even if you don't have enough income taxes to offset the credit (it will result in a total income tax bill for the year that is negative).
-The refundable credit is limited to 15% of the total Child Tax Credit you did not already receive (as a non-refundable credit).
+In 2018 the refundable credit is limited to $1400 per child.

 - Earned Income Credit (EIC)